phicunguyen/Raspberry-Pi4-i2c-monitor/README.md

      }

-The maxinum speed can achieve using this method is using 5Khz before losing data.
+The maxinum speed can achieve using this method is 5Khz before losing data.
 I don't know how to improve the speed.